The Big Sleep (1978 film): Plot

-In 1970s England, private detective Philip Marlowe (Robert Mitchum) is asked to the stately home of General Sternwood (James Stewart), who hires Marlowe to learn who is blackmailing him.
-While at the mansion, he meets the general's spoiled and inquisitive daughter Charlotte (Sarah Miles) and wild younger daughter Camilla (Candy Clark).
+In 1970s England, private detective Philip Marlowe is asked to the stately home of General Sternwood, who hires Marlowe to learn who is blackmailing him.
+While at the mansion, he meets the general's spoiled and inquisitive daughter, Charlotte, and wild younger daughter, Camilla.

-Marlowe's investigation of the homosexual pornographer Arthur Geiger (John Justin) leads him to Agnes Lozelle (Joan Collins), an employee of Geiger, and to Joe Brody (Edward Fox), a man that Agnes has taken up with.
-He also discovers Camilla at the scene of Geiger's murder, where she has posed for nude photographs, and takes her home safely to a grateful Charlotte.
+Marlowe's investigation of the homosexual pornographer, Arthur Geiger, leads him to Agnes Lozelle, an employee of Geiger, and to Joe Brody, a man with whom Agnes has become enamored.
+He also discovers Camilla at the scene of Geiger's murder, where she has posed for nude photographs, and safely takes her home to a grateful Charlotte.

-Returning to the crime scene, Marlowe is interrupted by gambler Eddie Mars (Oliver Reed), who owns the house where Geiger's body was found.
-Mars' wife Mona hasn't been seen in a while and may have run off with Rusty Regan (David Savile), Charlotte's missing husband.
+Returning to the crime scene, Marlowe is interrupted by gambler Eddie Mars, who owns the house where Geiger's body was found.
+Mars's wife, Mona Grant, has not been seen in a while, and may have run off with Rusty Regan, Charlotte's missing husband.
 Due to Charlotte Regan's gambling debts, Mars appears to have a hold over Charlotte as well.

 Camilla tries to get her pictures back from Brody, who is now in possession of them.
-Marlowe intervenes but Brody is shot and killed by someone unseen.
+Marlowe intervenes, but Brody is shot and killed by an unknown killer.

-A man named Harry Jones (Colin Blakely) comes to Marlowe with a proposition.
-He is working with Agnes now, and she is willing to sell information as to Mrs. Mars' whereabouts.
-But on the night Marlowe shows up for their meeting, Harry is poisoned by Lash Canino (Richard Boone), a hit man working for Eddie Mars.
+A man named Harry Jones comes to Marlowe with a proposition.
+He is working with Agnes now, and she is willing to sell information regarding Mona's whereabouts.
+However, on the night when Marlowe shows up for their meeting, Harry is poisoned by Lash Canino, a hit man working for Eddie Mars.

 Marlowe pays Agnes for the address.
 He tracks down Canino at a remote garage, where he is overpowered and taken prisoner.
-Mars' supposedly missing wife Mona (Diana Quick) is there as well.
+Mars's supposedly missing wife, Mona, is there as well.
 At a moment when Canino is out, Marlowe persuades her to set him free.
-In a shootout, he then kills Canino.
+In a shootout, he kills Canino.

-Camilla appears to be grateful to Marlowe and asks him to teach her how to use the gun so that she can protect herself.
-He takes her to a wood and sets up an empty can on the ruins of a Roman castle for her to use as a target.
-She points the gun at him and pulls the trigger repeatedly, but Marlowe was prepared for this and had given her a gun loaded with blanks.
-She becomes hysterical at the ruse and he takes her home.
-It turns out that the emotionally disturbed Camilla had murdered her sister's husband Rusty and that Charlotte had covered everything up with Eddie Mars' help.
+Camilla appears to be grateful to Marlowe, and asks him to teach her how to use the gun, so that she can protect herself.
+He takes her to some woods, and sets up an empty can on the ruins of a Roman castle for her to use as a target.
+She points the gun at him and pulls the trigger repeatedly, but Marlowe was prepared for this, and had given her a gun loaded with blanks.
+She becomes hysterical at the ruse, and he takes her home.
+It turns out that the emotionally disturbed Camilla had murdered her sister's husband, Rusty, and that Charlotte had covered everything up with Eddie Mars's help.

 After confronting Charlotte with the facts, Marlowe tells her to have Camilla hospitalized.
-He then drives away from the Sternwood residence the same way he came in, hoping that the gravely ill general will never know the complete truth.
+He drives out of the Sternwood residence the same way he came in, hoping that the gravely ill general will never know the complete truth.